 Paul Loughney received his masters of fine arts degree from Mason Gross School of the Arts at Rutgers University and his certificate in Printmaking from the Pennsylvania Academy of the Fine Arts in Philadelphia.

-He has participated in solo and group shows at Seraphin Gallery, Philadelphia, Pennsylvania; St. John’s University Manhattan Gallery, New York; La Lutta Project Space, Brooklyn, New York; Southeastern Louisiana University, Hammond; Borowsky Gallery, Philadelphia, Pennsylvania; Orange County Center for Contemporary Art, Santa Ana, California; Kunsthochschule für Medien, Cologne, Germany; Subspace Gallery, Berlin, Germany.
+He has participated in solo and group shows nationally and internationally at Lesley Heller Gallery, New York: Seraphin Gallery, Philadelphia, Pennsylvania; St. John’s University Manhattan Gallery, New York; PasteUp, International Collage Exhibition, Mexico City, Mexico; Southeastern Louisiana University, Hammond; Borowsky Gallery, Philadelphia, Pennsylvania; Orange County Center for Contemporary Art, Santa Ana, California; Kunsthochschule für Medien, Cologne, Germany; Subspace Gallery, Berlin, Germany.
 His work can be found in the permanent collection of Purdue University, West Lafayette, Indiana; and the Jane Voorhees Zimmerli Museum and the Brodsky Center for Innovative Editions at Rutgers University, New Brunswick, New Jersey.

 Paul Loughney currently works in Brooklyn, New York.